-My Balancing Act
+My Mental Health Balancing Act with Type 1 Diabetes

-Being diagnosed with Type 1 during my sophomore year of high school was brutal in many ways, and only added to the depth of my issues with anxiety that were already in place.
+Being diagnosed with type 1 during my sophomore year of high school was brutal in many ways, and only added to the depth of my issues with anxiety that were already in place.
 As far back as I can remember, I had always had social anxiety.
 I could never seem to connect with my peers.

 Having a father who has always been in the Major League Baseball industry, I was always traveling, and was constantly around adults.
 I grew up a bit quicker than I should have, I suppose.
-Which, in turn, gave me a certain level of independence and maturity that proved very useful when I was diagnosed with Type 1.
+Which, in turn, gave me a certain level of independence and maturity that proved very useful when I was diagnosed with type 1.

 I still remember the day that my diabetes anxiety finally reared its ugly head.
 I was sitting in my English class and I suddenly felt dizzy and disoriented.
 I normally kept my blood sugar meter in the nurse’s office, but luckily I had a spare in my bag.
 I discreetly checked myself under my desk.
 I wasn’t dangerously low, but I was in the low 80s.
 I breathed a sigh of relief, but asked to be excused to the nurse’s office.

-For some reason that day — all of the complications and potential future lows, highs, and other related emergencies came flooding into my head.
+For some reason that day—all of the complications and potential future lows, highs and other related emergencies came flooding into my head.
 What if I had a severe low and my mom was not with me?
 What if I accidentally took too much insulin?
 What if my pen malfunctions?
 Can my pen malfunction?!
 What if my peers at school saw me pass out?
 What if I just completely lose control?

 All of these “What ifs” continued to haunt me through my late teens and early twenties.
 My A1C rose progressively as I purposely kept myself higher in fear of going low.
 I knew that I was on a bad road, and had to get a handle on it somehow, but how?
 My anxiety and my fears were unrelenting.
 Always there in the back of my head.

 I began to hear things about the Dexcom.
 I waited awhile until I felt that the system had been perfected, and finally got one.
-It was amazing to know what was going on inside my body with my blood sugar levels — especially when I was alone or asleep at night.
+It was amazing to know what was going on inside my body with my blood sugar levels—especially when I was alone or asleep at night.
 But while it did give me peace of mind in some respects, it stressed me out on other occasions.
 I found myself getting even more paranoid and obsessive about my blood sugars.
 It was truly a love/hate relationship with Mr. Dexcom.

-After traveling back and forth between New York City and Los Angeles for school and work, something inside me told me to take a rest and go back to the Bay Area where my family was — in the beautiful hills of Berkeley.
+After traveling back and forth between New York City and Los Angeles for school and work, something inside me told me to take a rest and go back to the Bay Area where my family was—in the beautiful hills of Berkeley.
 I consciously decided to find my spirituality and peace of mind.
 I knew that this was the only way I could relieve my diabetes anxiety.
 Or at least it was worth a shot!

-Here are some things that I’ve discovered on my path to enlightenment that have helped me overcome stress, anxiety and fears — both in relation to Type 1, and in life as a whole.
+Here are some things that I’ve discovered on my path to enlightenment that have helped me overcome stress, anxiety and fears—both in relation to type 1, and in life as a whole.

 Have a routine but also have fun!